Monty Python's Life of Brian: Responses from the cast

 The Pythons unanimously deny that they were ever out to destroy people's faith.
 On the DVD audio commentary, they contend that the film is heretical because it lampoons the practices of modern organised religion, but that it does not blasphemously lampoon the God that Christians and Jews worship.
 When Jesus does appear in the film (on the Mount, speaking the Beatitudes), he is played straight (by actor Kenneth Colley) and portrayed with respect.
 The music and lighting make it clear that there is a genuine aura around him.
 The comedy begins when members of the crowd mishear his statements of peace, love and tolerance ("I think he said, 'blessed are the cheese makers'").
 Importantly, he is distinct from the character of Brian, which is also evident in the scene where an annoying and ungrateful ex-leper pesters Brian for money, while moaning that since Jesus cured him, he has lost his source of income in the begging trade (referring to Jesus as a "bloody do-gooder").

 James Crossley, however, has argued that the film makes the distinction between Jesus and the character of Brian to make a contrast between the traditional Christ of both faith and cinema and the historical figure of Jesus in critical scholarship and how critical scholars have argued that ideas later got attributed to Jesus by his followers.
 Crossley points out that the film uses the character of Brian to address a number of potentially controversial scholarly theories about Jesus, such as the Messianic Secret, the Jewishness of Jesus, Jesus the revolutionary, and having a single mother.

+In the DVD's audio commentary, Terry Gilliam says, "We were pilloried by religious groups on all sides from Jews to Catholics to Protestants.
+To me, what's important is that we managed to offend a lot of people.
+But as you notice, we were very cautious about offending any Muslims.
+We would say nothing negative about a Muslim, 'cause we'd get a fatwa after us.
+But your Jews, your Christians, they're easy to push around."

 Not all the Pythons agree on the definition of the movie's tone.
 There was a brief exchange that occurred when the surviving members reunited in Aspen, Colorado, in 1998.
 In the section where Life of Brian is discussed, the following dialogue ensued:

-In a later interview, Jones said the film "isn't blasphemous because it doesn’t touch on belief at all.
+In a later interview, Jones said the film "isn't blasphemous because it doesn't touch on belief at all.
 It is heretical, because it touches on dogma and the interpretation of belief, rather than belief itself."